Ovarian cancer treatment

 Treating ovarian, fallopian tube or primary peritoneal cancer

-Depending on the stage of the cancer, the aim of treatment may be to cure the cancer or to control it for as long as possible.
-Your specialist doctor and nurse will explain the aim of treatment to you.
+Depending on the stage of the cancer, the aim of treatment may be to cure the cancer or control it for as long as possible.
+Your cancer doctor and specialist nurse will explain the aim of treatment to you.

 - the type of cancer you have